Iris Lam Chen: Art and strategy

-In addition to her executive dedication to cultural management, Iris has researched various topics related to art and market strategy, dedicating her master's thesis "How is rice and how to cook in the Costa Rican pictorial art market?" to analyze the dynamics that generate the existing gap between the art academy and the art market, in the Costa Rican context.
-This thesis was supervised by the chief curator of the Museum of Contemporary Art and Design.
+In addition to her executive dedication to cultural management, Iris has researched various topics related to art and market strategy.
+During her Master’s degree in Strategic Management at the Universidad Estatal a Distancia, she devoted her thesis, “How Is the Rice, and How Do You Cook It in the Costa Rican Pictorial Art Market?”, to analyzing the dynamics of the art market in Costa Rica and proposing a commercial strategy framework for emerging artists.
+This thesis was supervised by the chief curator of the Museum of Contemporary Art and Design and was later published as a practical workbook for visual artists, available in several bookstores in Costa Rica and on Kindle.